liamcripwell/cryptpad_auto/README.md

 ## Forms
 ### Form Templates

-Forms are generating based on a template provided by the user.
+Forms are generated according to a template provided by the user.
 The accepted format is similar to the JSON used by CryptPad, but with a few modifications.
 * It should take the form of an ordered list of JSON objects specifying each component to be included in the form.
-* The special `from_data` component type should be used to specify parts of the form that should be created for each item in a dataset.
+* The special `from_data` component type should be used to wrap parts of the form that should be created for each item in a dataset.
-* Column or attribute values of the item can by referenced in any text value by placing them between `$` characters (e.g. `"Question: $column_name$"`).
+* Column or attribute values of the dataset item can by referenced within any text value between `$` flags (e.g. `"Question: $column_name$"`).

 For example, the follow template will produce a form with a number input field for each row in the data:
 ```json